-Recent studies include HAMUR~\citep{li2023hamur}, which utilizes scenario adapters for improved distribution adaptation, and PLATE~\citep{wang2023plate}, which employs prompt technology for scenario adaptation.
-D3~\citep{jia2024d3} focuses on autonomous scenario-splitting, while MDRAU~\citep{ju2024multi} leverages ``seen'' scenarios to address ``unseen'' ones.
-M-scan~\citep{zhu2024m} introduces a Scenario-Aware Co-Attention mechanism and a Scenario Bias Eliminator.
-Additionally, Uni-CTR~\citep{fu2023unified} uses LLMs to extract semantic representations across scenarios in MSR, and M$^3$oE~\citep{zhang2024m3oe} refines Mixture-of-Expert (MoE) modules, extending them for multi-scenario and multi-task settings.
-Our benchmark systematically summarizes the MSR task, offering a comprehensive pipeline that includes datasets, models, training processes, and evaluation, providing researchers with a solid foundation for further exploration in this field.
+Recent studies include HAMUR~\cite{li2023hamur}, which utilizes scenario adapters for improved distribution adaptation, and PLATE~\cite{wang2023plate}, which employs prompt technology for scenario adaptation.
+D3~\cite{jia2024d3} focuses on autonomous scenario-splitting, while MDRAU~\cite{ju2024multi} leverages ``seen'' scenarios to address ``unseen'' ones.
+HierRec~\cite{gao2024hierrec} utilizes hierarchical structure for modeling.
+M-scan~\cite{zhu2024m} introduces a Scenario-Aware Co-Attention mechanism and a Scenario Bias Eliminator.
+Additionally, Uni-CTR~\cite{fu2023unified} uses LLMs to extract semantic representations across scenarios in MSR, and M$^3$oE~\cite{zhang2024m3oe} refines Mixture-of-Experts (MoE) modules, extending them for multi-scenario and multi-task settings.
+MLoRA~\cite{yang2024mlora} applies the LoRA module directly for multi-scenario CTR prediction.
+Our benchmark \name~systematically organises this line of research by offering a unified pipeline that covers datasets, models, training procedures and evaluation protocols, thereby providing researchers with a solid foundation for further exploration of MSR.